SpineEventEngine/jdbc-storage/README.md

 `Type` is an abstraction for a data type in a database.

 The type mapping is selected automatically basing on the JDBC connection string.
-If there is no standard mapping for the database, mapping for MySQL 5.7 will be used as the default.
+If there is no predefined mapping for the database, mapping for MySQL 5.7 will be used as the default.

 #### Default Values